Preliminary course catalogue - changes and additions are still possible.

 Language: in German

-Part 1: Seminar 'Development Research in Mathematics Education ‒ Selected Topics': Mo, 14-16h, Raum noch nicht bekannt, PH Freiburg
+Part 1: Seminar 'Development Research in Mathematics Education ‒ Selected Topics': Mo, 14-16h, 301, KG 4, PH Freiburg, –please refer to the PH Freiburg course catalogue for any last-minute time or room changes.

 The three related courses of the module prepare students for an empirical Master thesis in mathematics didactics.
 The course is jointly designed by all professors at the PH with mathematics didactics research projects at secondary levels 1 and 2 and is carried out by one of these researchers.
 Afterwards, students have the opportunity to start Master thesis with one of these supervisors - usually integrated into larger ongoing research projects.